-Chlorophyll is like the green blood of plant leaves and actually closely resembles our own red blood cells.
-Because of this it is known as an excellent blood cleanser and oxygenator.
+Chlorophyll is like the green blood of plant leaves and resembles our own red blood cells.
+Because of this it is known as an excellent cleanser and oxygenator.

-Alkalizing and oxygenating your blood with dark leafy greens or chlorophyll rich green smoothies can have a strong detoxification effect throughout your body.
+Alkalizing and oxygenating your circulatory system with dark leafy greens or chlorophyll rich green smoothies can have a strong detoxification effect throughout your body.

-9. Arugula as an Aphrodisiac?
+9. Rucola as an Aphrodisiac?

-10. Calories and Weight Loss
+10. Low in Calories and Good for Weight Loss

 Very low in calories with 100 grams of the vegetable having just 25 calories, and even more importantly just 3.7 grams of carbohydrates, arugula is a great weight loss food.

-An excellent way to use arugula for losing weight is to make it a base for your meals and use it to replace fattening grain products like pasta and bread.
+A good way to use rucola for losing weight is to make it a base for your meals and use it to replace fattening grain products like pasta and bread.

-Replacing the grain-based foods that promote weight gain with arugula and other dark leafy greens is a simple way to boost your nutritional intake and maintain a healthy weight.
+Replacing grain-based foods that promote fat storage with rucola, and other dark leafy greens, is a simple way to boost your nutritional intake and maintain a healthy weight.